 This format is ideal for presenting preliminary results of work in progress or for projects that lend themselves to visual displays and representations.
 Displays may be posters, digital/computer displays, artwork, or other visual media.
 Each display should include a brief abstract of the purpose and procedures of the work; handouts or copies of written material may also be available.
 Space for the poster or exhibit will be provided by the conference, however all materials must be organised by the presenter, including posters, displays, handouts or other appropriate materials.
 Please note that we cannot guarantee a dedicated power source for each presenter.
 Papers not selected for a themed paper, workshop or colloquium but considered appropriate for a poster presentation will also be offered this opportunity.
-Abstract submissions should be 400 words long.
+Digital versions of posters can also be presented in the virtual setting and published online at www.salus.global.